CityOfDetroit/iet/README.md

 ## Add a blog post

+New posts are drafted on the `dev` branch and pull-requested over to `master` when they're ready to be reviewed & deployed.

 We write blog posts in markdown and automatically generate pages from them using Gatsby's Node API.

 To publish a new post, simply create a .md file in `/src/posts/`.
 The file name will become it's URL slug, so use hyphens.